 - Are you subjected to biased, and possibly illegal, “evaluations” despite having been duly hired for your present position?
 Are you “evaluated” by people with no experience in what you do?
-Are you subjected to “evaluations” by unqualified evaluators (e.g. students)?
+Are you subjected to “evaluations” by unqualified evaluators (e.g. students or administrators)?

 - Are you subjected to corporate management models that hold you accountable for unattainable goals (e.g. “there’s always room for improvement” and similar nonsense)?

-- Does your institution keep hiring more and more administrators who don’t go through the same hiring process as faculty must endure?
+- Does your institution keep hiring more and more administrators who don’t go through the same hiring process that faculty must endure?

 If you answered yes to any of these question, then I suggest you may be working at a teaching mill.
 You are being professionally disrespected, rendered useless for the very job description that was used to evaluate your eligibility for your current position, denied your rightful academic autonomy, and have no genuine purpose at your institution other than to generate revenue by standing in front of classes presenting someone else’s content.
 I should know.
 I’ve been subjected to almost all of these things at one time or another (and subjected to some even now).
 One coworker even asked me, “So if the State doesn’t give you your learning outcomes, who decides what your students learn?”
 That is probably the most disrespectful and unprofessional question I have ever been asked (and I have a list of them all).
 My reply was, “I do.
 That’s precisely what I was hired to do.”
 The look of shock in response was funny, but sad.